-Mongolian Beef with Broccoli is easy and better than takeout!
-Tender beef in an Asian inspired sauce with crisp tender broccoli served over rice!
-This is a family favorite recipe that you will love!
+Mongolian Beef and Broccoli is easy and better than takeout!
+Tender beef smothered in an Asian inspired sauce with crisp tender broccoli served over rice makes this dish a family favorite!

 I love Chinese food, but I am very picky when it comes to it.
 So I love when I can make it at home.